Mona the Vampire: Book basis

 Mona the Vampire is based on a children's book of the same name that was published in the United Kingdom by Orchard Books in 1990 and was written and illustrated by Sonia Holleyman.
 The book was the first in a Mona children's book series.
-Holleyman's original idea of Mona, as represented in the original Mona books, led more towards a girl with a great imagination who, like many children, likes to experiment with multiple different obsessions.
+Holleyman's original idea of Mona, as represented in the original Mona books, led more towards a girl with a great imagination who, like many children, likes to experiment with multiple different infatuations.

 The concept would be retooled in 1995 with the release of a series of Mona the Vampire novels, this time written by Hiawyn Oram, with Holleyman still illustrating.
-In these books, Mona is now solely obsessed with her vampire superhero persona.
+In these books, Mona is now solely infatuated with her vampire superheroine persona.
 Four novels would be published from the mid-to-late 1990s, and would serve as the basis for the television series.

 Television adaptation

-The series began development in the mid 1990s.
-It was originally pitched around to various British networks, but after no success, Ian Lewis, along with his production company, The Farnham Film Company, took the project to Canada, where it was picked up by the CINAR corporation.
+The series started development in the mid-1990s.
+It was originally pitched around to various British networks, but after no success, Ian Lewis, along with his production company, The Farnham Film Company, took the project to Canada, where it was picked up by the CINAR Corporation.
 The series entered development in 1997, and it would soon be greenlit for 26 half-hour episodes in early 1998.
-Production would officially begin in June 1998.

-Before Mona the Vampire, CINAR and Alphanim, two of the series' main production companies, had partnered in several other television series, including Are You Afraid of the Dark?, Lassie, and Animal Crackers.
-In a press release in PR Newswire from June 9, 1998, the leaders of both of these companies predicted that Mona the Vampire would be a great success, and hoped to further the relationship between the two companies with this production.
+Production would officially begin that June; it was the second series to be co-produced by CINAR and Alphanim, following Animal Crackers.

 The theme song score was composed by Judy Henderson, who had also helped compose the theme for Arthur, another CINAR production.
-The lyrics were written by Judy Rothman, though for unknown reasons, she was not credited.
-The theme was performed by Quebec singer Lulu Hughes.
-Like Rothman, she was not credited in the actual show, but on the show's official website, she was credited as Loulou Hughes.
+The lyrics were written by Judy Rothman, though for unknown reasons, she was uncredited.
+The theme was performed by Quebecoise singer Lulu Hughes.
+Like Rothman, she was uncredited in the actual show, but on the show's official website, she was credited as Loulou Hughes.
 Her contribution was confirmed by Henderson in 2022.

-The series was renewed for a 2nd season containing 13 half-hour episodes in early 2000.
-Due to the events of the CINAR scandal, Telefilm Canada and the Canadian Television Fund had suspended business with CINAR.
-This would affect funding for the 2nd season, although Peter Moss, then the President of CINAR, stated that the funding was "not a very high percentage of the budget."
+The series was renewed for a second season containing 13 half-hour episodes in early 2000.
+Due to the then-ongoing CINAR scandal, Telefilm Canada and the Canadian Television Fund had suspended business with the company.
+This affected funding for the second season, although Peter Moss, then-president of CINAR, stated that the funding was "not a very high percentage of the budget."

-A 3rd season, containing an additional 13 half-hour episodes, was greenlit in 2001.
-After production of the 3rd season wrapped up in spring 2002, production on the series went on a hiatus, before the series was eventually renewed for a 4th season, once again containing 13 half-hour episodes, in fall 2002.
+A third season, containing an additional 13 half-hour episodes, was greenlit in 2001.
+After production of the third season wrapped up in spring 2002, production on the series went on a hiatus, before the series was eventually renewed for a fourth season, once again containing 13 half-hour episodes, that fall.
 Production wrapped up in early 2004.